Optimal Hardy weights on the Euclidean lattice: Introduction

-\item The \textbf{Appendix} contains the proof of a non-standard but elementary fact about the free Green's function (it is nowhere locally constant) and a self-contained derivation of the leading term in Theorem \ref{thm:GFasymptotic} based on \cite[Theorem 1.1]{KL} and elementary tools from harmonic analysis. \e{itemize}
+\item The \textbf{Appendix} contains the proof of a technical Lemma \ref{sect:onedirectionpf} and the proof of an elementary fact about the free Green's function that does not seem to appear in the standard literature --- it is nowhere locally constant. \e{itemize}